iancaragol/Feyre/feyre_backend/notes.md

 ## Model

 The model is where any properties that are used by the operation are stored.
 The model should have a to_dict method which will be used to create the JSON response.

+# Sync Service

+Sync service runs in a seperate docker container and periodically syncronizes the local Redis store with the Mongo DB.

+On service startup, Sync Service will download all data from the MongoDB and recreate it in Redis UNLESS the data stored in Redis is more up-to-date.
+(Meaning the SyncService crashed, while BackendService continued writing to Redis)

+Once per hour, sync service will take all of the data stored in Redis and format it as JSON objects to be stored in the Mongo DB.

+Currently the following is stored in redis:

+Key: "users"
+Type: set
+Values: The user IDs of any users

+Key: "command" (ex: roll)
+Type: int
+Values: The number of times this command has been used

 ### References:
 https://livecodestream.dev/post/python-flask-api-starter-kit-and-project-layout/